 The SEPLS is designed for educators in grades 5-12 who wish to incorporate sexual health content into an existing health education program and will enhance sexual health knowledge and skills.
 Educators CEUs will be offered for each module.
-Email firstname.lastname@example.org to be notified when new modules drop!
+Click here to register and begin Module One!

 This is a free offering made possible by the Central Alabama Community Foundation.

-Sex Education Professional Learning Series (SEPLS) Preview Module – In this recorded webinar we gave an overview of our new Sex Education Professional Learning Series (SEPLS), including the foundation and logistics, and then launched into the primary sex education policies in Alabama and why young people in Alabama need sex ed.
+Sex Education Professional Learning Series (SEPLS) Preview Module – In this recorded webinar we give an overview of our new Sex Education Professional Learning Series (SEPLS), including foundation for the SEPLS and logistics, and then launch into the primary sex education policies in Alabama and why young people in Alabama need sexuality education.

 Sex Ed in Alabama – In this recorded webinar we provided a recap of sex education in Alabama (the good, the bad, and the ugly), efforts being made to improve sex education, and knowledge/skills building for more inclusive and non-shaming sex education!